Top tips if you’re struggling to light your wood burning stove

 1) Are the logs Ready To Burn?

-The problem: If your logs ARE NOT kiln dried and Woodsure Ready To Burn approved, there’s a strong possibility the moisture content at the heart of the log is above 20%.
+The problem: If your logs ARE NOT kiln dried and Woodsure Ready To Burn certified, there’s a strong possibility the moisture content at the heart of the log is above 20%.
 After all, you can’t burn water, and if you try, the chances are your stove will be filled with ugly black smoke.
 And worse still, creosote will start to build up in your chimney, and greatly increase the risk of a chimney fire.

 For example: A 2kg unseasoned log with 50% moisture is half water – that’s 1 litre of water to burn off.
 Burning wet wood means much of the heat generated is used to burn off excess water – resulting in less warmth for your space and more harmful particulates being released into the atmosphere.